ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

     * Paste a filepath to the relevant CSV file(s).
 The filepath will be added between the provided quotation marks.
     * This can be a path to a single CSV file, or a folder of multiple CSVs.
 1. `table_suffix = 'YYYY_mm'`
 	  * Within the quotes, please add your custom table suffix.
-We recommend using `year_month` or similar, to indicate the most-recently downloaded instrument.
+We recommend using the year and month (i.e, `YYYY_MM`) or similar, to indicate the most-recently downloaded instrument.
 1. `schema = 'collectioncode'`
-	* please edit to include the relevant project code, in lowercase, between the quotes.
+	  * Please edit to include the relevant project code, in lowercase, between the quotes.

 There are also some optional inputs:
-- `load_detections`: a true or false value using the table suffix you supplied.
+- `load_detections`: A true or false value using the table suffix you supplied.
-- `stacked`: this is for Fathom exports only.
-It refers to a method of parsing them.
+- `stacked`: This is for Fathom exports only and refers to how they should be parsed.

 Once you have added your information, you can run the cell.